 ISOLATION AND SOLITARY CONFINEMENT OF PALESTINIAN PRISONERS

 Every year, dozens of Palestinian prisoners and detainees are held in solitary confinement, as a disciplinary measure, or in isolation, for reasons of state, prison or prisoner’s security.
 An unknown number of detainees who pass through interrogation facilities are held at any given time in isolation.
-With regards to persons in prison custody, at the end of January 2016, there were approximately 16 prisoners held in isolation located in different Israeli prisons.
-A main demand of Palestinian prisoners’ mass hunger strike in April 2012 was for Israel to end its policy of long-term isolation for “security” reasons.
-Following the conclusion of the hunger strike, Israel agreed to remove 18 out of 19 prisoners from long-term isolation, though one prisoner was kept in isolation and an additional prisoner received a new isolation order.
+With regards to persons in prison custody, at the end of July 2017, there were approximately 15 prisoners held in isolation located in different Israeli prisons.
+A major demand of Palestinian prisoners’ mass hunger strike in April 2017 was for Israel to end its policy of long-term isolation for “security” reasons.
 Although rules exist under Israeli and international law to closely govern the use of solitary confinement and isolation, both measures are often used impermissibly and at great cost to Palestinian prisoners and detainees.

 DIFFERENCES BETWEEN 'SOLITARY CONFINEMENT’ AND 'ISOLATION’